everyleaf/hotwire_ja/turbo/handbook/streams.md

 <details>
 <summary>原文</summary>

 A Turbo Streams message is a fragment of HTML consisting of `<turbo-stream>` elements.
-The stream message below demonstrates the nine possible stream actions:
+The stream message below demonstrates the eight possible stream actions:

 ```html
 <turbo-stream action="append" target="messages">